shizuku198411/Raind/docs/architecture/rootless.md

 # Rootless Architecture

-This document describes how Raind implements rootless standalone containers.
+This document describes how Raind implements rootless containers.

 For user-facing commands, see [Rootless containers](../guides/rootless-containers.md).
 For a compact mode reference, see [Rootless modes](../reference/rootless-modes.md).